SK-EID/smart-id-documentation/README.md

 The RP can include additional properties to some of the requests (POST to signature/ and authentication/) for requesting some desired behaviour.

 The request parameter "requestProperties" can be used to include properties as a set of name/value pairs.

 Supported property names:

-* **threeChoiceVerificationCode** - Can be used to require the Smart-ID App to let the User choose the correct verification code from three differing codes, out of which one code is the real one and the other two are random codes.
+* **vcChoice** - Can be used to require the Smart-ID App to let the User choose the correct verification code from multiple differing codes, out of which one code is the real one and the others are random codes.

 Supported property values: